uklg/django-site-docker-hccm/README.md

 Now these files can be added to the admin and added to git locally as they are in the repo now

 aws.env is needed  in root is needed for emails

+=== test the send module ===

+this module can be run with error and will not hang form submission or tested from command line:

+./ bootstrapclass.py

+refers to:

+module.p